 TeleMetrum is our flagship product, a dual-deploy rocketry altimeter with GPS and bidirectional RF telemetry link.

-TeleMega is a high-end flight computer with 6 pyro channels, more and better sensors, GPS, and a high performance bidirectional RF telemetry link.
+TeleMega is a high-end flight computer with 6 pyro channels, tilt limits, more and better sensors, GPS, and a high performance bidirectional RF telemetry link.

 EasyMini is a small dual-deploy rocketry altimeter using the MS5607 barometry pressure sensor.

 LipoCharger is a standalone battery charger for the Lithium Polymer batteries used in Altus Metrum products.

 MicroPeak is a rocket altimeter that is both precise and tiny, designed to be the ideal altimeter for model rocket contests.

 The following products will be available soon:

 TeleGPS is a GPS tracker and logger using the uBlox Max 7Q GPS receiver for high dynamic performance and a combination digital/APRS transmitter.

 TeleMini is a smaller dual-deploy rocketry altimeter with telemetry using only a barometric pressure sensor

 These are projects we're working on that may become products someday: